euroscipy/euroscipy_proceedings/papers/robert_cimrman/robert_cimrman.rst

 Complex geometries cannot be described by a single NURBS outlined above, often called *NURBS patch* - many such patches might be needed, and special care must be taken to ensure required continuity along patch boundaries and to avoid holes.
-A single patch geometry will be used in the following text.
+A single patch geometry will be used in the following text, see Fig. :ref:`domain`.

 Outline of FEM and IGA
 ----------------------